hauensteina/katagui/README.md

 How to get KataGui to run on Heroku
 --------------------------------------

-Heroku is a platform which allows you to easily deploy a web app in a serverless, scaleable way.
+Heroku is a platform which allows you to easily deploy a web app in a serverless, scalable way.
 And best of all, if you do not have a lot of traffic, it is totally free.

 The instructions below work on a Mac or in a Linux environment.
 If you are on Windows, it is probably easiest to just get yourself a [Ubuntu VM ](https://brb.nci.nih.gov/seqtools/installUbuntu.html).